stratum/fabric-tna/ptf/README.md

 ## The line rate test plan

-Another type of test is called `line rate test`, which uses `Trex <https://trex-tgn.cisco.com>`_ framework to generate the traffic with higher rate(e.g., 40Gbps).
+Another type of test is called `line rate test`, which uses [Trex](https://trex-tgn.cisco.com) framework to generate the traffic with a higher rate (e.g., 40Gbps).

 These type of test allows us to test some scenario like QoS, Meter, INT queue congestion report, and so on.